Authorize new device

 • The authorized device: Once confirmed, the device remains authorized for 30 days.

-What you should do is go immediately to https://account.bit2me.com, log in, and change your password.
+What you should do is immediately go to https://account.bit2me.com, log in, and change your password.
 Afterwards, reflect on where you might have entered your credentials to prevent it from happening again.

 What do I do if I don't receive the authorization email?